jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Bhuta.md

 RacialMods:
 Languages: Common
 SQ:
+SpecialAbilities:
+  Blood Drain (Su): >
-SpecialAbilities: Blood Drain (Su) As a standard action, a bhuta can suck blood from an adjacent opponent that is taking bleed damage.
+    As a standard action, a bhuta can suck blood from an adjacent opponent that is taking bleed damage.
 The target takes 1d6 points of Constitution damage (Fort DC 23 half).
 The bhuta heals 5 hit points when it drains blood.
-Cold Iron Weakness (Su) A cold iron weapon is considered to be magical when used against a bhuta.
+  Cold Iron Weakness (Su): >
+    A cold iron weapon is considered to be magical when used against a bhuta.
 A magic cold iron weapon always functions as a ghost touch weapon when used against a bhuta.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: